-The high profile week of activities is just the start of the city’s commitment to tackling the scourge of plastic waste and finding a more sustainable future.
-Throughout the week, local partners and the public are encouraged to get involved in events and on social media – just look for the hashtag #PlasticsPledgePlym to find out more and keep up to date.
+The high profile week of activities was just the start of the city’s commitment to tackling the scourge of plastic waste and finding a more sustainable future.
+Keep up to date with all the latest developments on tackling plastic in Plymouth by searching #PlasticsPledgePlym on social media.

 Plan For Plastics